peteroupc/peteroupc.github.io/randomfunc.md

 In general, security, performance, quality, and other considerations will determine what underlying RNG to use in a particular application; I have written more on RNG recommendations in [another document](https://peteroupc.github.io/random.html).

-In general, techniques that are specific to an application programming interface are outside the scope of this document.
+In general, the following are outside the scope of this document:

+- Techniques that are specific to an application programming interface.
+- Seemingly random numbers that are specifically generated using hash functions or similar pseudorandom functions (as opposed to RNGs).

 <a id=Contents></a>
 ## Contents